sanketmote05/sanketmote05/README.md

 I am a DevOps and Cloud consultant with expertise in Big Data technologies, MLOps, and curriculum development.
-My focus is on building scalable systems and delivering practical, hands-on training.

     🚀 DevOps Expertise: Skilled in CI/CD pipelines, Kubernetes, Docker, Terraform, and cloud infrastructure automation.